1997 Denver Broncos season: Wild Card

 In the 1997 AFC Wildcard Playoff weekend, the Broncos were paired against the Jacksonville Jaguars.
 The Broncos viewed this game as a chance to avenge the previous season's Divisional Playoff loss of 30–27 to the Jaguars, an early exit in a year the Broncos were favored to win the Super Bowl.
 Ultimately, 21 unanswered 4th quarter points saw the Broncos seize the win and a playoff berth against the Division Champion Kansas City Chiefs.
+Broncos go to the Divisional Round and win to the Chiefs 14–10.
+Win in the AFC Championship Game to the Steelers 24–21.
+And in Super Bowl XXXII Win to the Green Bay Packers 31–24.

 Divisional

+Broncos go to the AFC Championship Game and win to the Steelers 24–21.
+And win Super Bowl XXXII to the Packers 31–24.